Sul777/K2P1/README.md

 drive.mount('/content/drive')
 ```

-3. Run STREAMLIT code after the upper code.

-4. Sign up [ngrok](https://ngrok.com/) and get your authtoken.
+2. Sign up [ngrok](https://ngrok.com/) and get your authtoken.
 Then write and execute your authtoken after '!ngrok'.
 ```python
 !ngrok authtoken write_your_authtoken_here
 ```

-5. Execute the below codes.
+3. Execute the below codes.
 And click the link of 'p_url'.
 ```python
 from pyngrok import ngrok
 !streamlit run test.py&>/dev/null&